comparison

 What you actually pay Mindbody, all in

 This is the calculation most studios do once they decide to look seriously.
-The Mindbody Starter tier is published at around £105 a month in the UK; the Accelerate tier with pick-a-spot is around £205 a month; Ultimate Plus with the native branded app is around £560 a month.
+The Mindbody Starter tier is published at around £105 a month in the UK; the Accelerate tier with pick-a-spot is around £205 a month; the Ultimate top tier with the native branded app is enterprise pricing quoted on request rather than a published number.
 Those are the sticker prices.
 The real cost is higher.

 The marketplace commission is the biggest line item that doesn't show up on the subscription invoice.
 Mindbody takes around twenty percent on bookings made by clients who discover your studio through the Mindbody app.
 The exact percentage varies and Mindbody does not publish a single figure on its homepage, but multiple operator interviews and Capterra reviews confirm the twenty-percent number on app-discovered clients.
 The UK marketplace penetration is lower than in the US, which means UK studios sometimes don't even get meaningful discovery benefit from the commission they're paying.
 For a studio doing £150,000 a year in bookings with twenty percent traceable to marketplace discovery, the commission alone is around £6,000 a year.